 Dental schools offer Doctor of Dental Medicine (DMD) or Doctor of Dental Surgery (DDS), two equivalent degrees.
 Once you obtain either, you’ll be qualified to become a dentist and start your career in dentistry!

-There are a total of 68 accredited dental schools in the USA.
+There are over 70 accredited dental schools in the USA.
 Each school offers high-quality education in dentistry fields and will turn your skills, abilities, and knowledge in dentistry into a promising and rewarding career, much like a dentist polishing and strengthening teeth, except that dentist could be you!

 You may have heard that dental schools are competitive, so this article will analyze all the prerequisites and factors of a dental school application and what it takes for you to get in.
 Additionally, this article will also answer a common question asked by those seeking to enter dental schools: do dental schools care where you went for graduation?